Log in

 Story ideas

-The story ideas below are included to encourage the ability to describe and convey feelings, emotions and imagination through different forms of creative writing.
+The story ideas below are included to encourage children to have the ability to describe and convey feelings, emotions and imagination through different forms of creative writing.
+Try discussing some of the ideas below with your child and suggest that they make a list of the ones they like and help them compile a story plan.

 Write this story about a cat